 Book: I Believe in ZERO

-In her moving book, I Believe in ZERO, President and CEO of the U.S. Fund for UNICEF Caryl M. Stern offers memorable stories from her travels around the world, bringing back powerful and sometimes counter-intuitive lessons about life.
+In her moving book, I Believe in ZERO, President and CEO of the UNICEF USA Caryl M. Stern offers memorable stories from her travels around the world, bringing back powerful and sometimes counter-intuitive lessons about life.

 "The book reflects the essence of UNICEF's mission and the fact that we are working every day to cut the number of preventable child deaths to zero," says Stern.
 "I hope that by telling the stories of the remarkable mothers and children I've met in my travels, I can inspire others to support this important work."